MatthewDLudwig/SpareTimeMiner/README.md

   * Lower values will lead to the bias making little difference.
 * Bias values are dependent on the user but some recommendations are made below:
   * 200 is good for average use and slow typing.
-    * This is a good bias for programming involving long bouts of though inbetween typing.
+    * This is a good bias for programming involving long bouts of thought between typing.
   * 600 is good for typing large amounts quickly.
     * Prior to writing the updated version of this readme I was using 200 as my bias.
     * I was in "tiny" mode the whole time and would have preferred "light" as typing text isn't incredibly intensive.
     * By the end my average was around 600 and "tiny" mode was still the mode of choice for the program.
-      * For those writing text often a larger value around 800 may be better.
+      * For those writing text often, a larger value around 800 may be better.
 ### beeps
 * This field is similar to a logging mode field.
 * Possible values are "none", "onoff", "some", and "all".